stefanocoretta/phd-project/scripts/process.praat.md

 intervals = Get number of intervals: 1
 ```

 Now we can create intervals cointaing the search area for ultrasound and kinematics which will be used in `AAA` for spline batch processing and to find consonantal gestures moments.
-Then, `search.TextGrid` is saved in the `alignmet` folder.
+Then, `[ID]-search.TextGrid` is saved in the `alignment` folder.

 ### "set search"
 ```praat